Mole Man: Fictional character biography

 Later, he surrendered his desire for conquest and revenge and began assembling a sanctuary for others who had been rejected by the surface world.
 His two attempts to do so led to the deaths of most of the visitors to his sanctuaries.
 Briefly, the Mole Man allowed Adam Warlock's superhero team, the Infinity Watch, to use Monster Isle (more specifically, a castle located on its grounds) as a base, on the reasoning that they could help protect him from any meddlers, which they did on several occasions.
 They proved helpful when the United Nations invaded the island.
 The Watch, primarily Gamora, drove away the invading force with an absolute minimum of harm.
 The Avengers assisted with the United Nations, then recognized the Mole Man's rulership over the island.

 Mole Man tended to keep out of the way when the cosmic plans went on.
 The Watch occupied the Monster Isle castle until their dissolution as a team.
 Following their departure, the Mole Man apparently returned to his solitary, vengeful existence.
 Aside from occasional fits of hostility, he seems for the most part content to rule his subterranean kingdom, and for the past few years his surface activities have mostly been limited to reacting to threats (real or imagined) to his people.

 In one incident, he was causing property damage purely to help the Moloids, whose water and food had become polluted.
 He appeared in The Mighty Avengers having led an attack on New York, claiming retaliation for his underground home, which he says is destroyed.
 He was humiliated by a female-formed Ultron, who destroyed his remaining monsters, and he was arrested.

 Mole Man was also behind a series of Chupacabra attacks in Puerto Rico.
 His motive was to protect the blood-drinking race from extinction.
 He was defeated by the Fantastic Four.

 In the "Live Fast" story arc of Runaways, the Runaways are fighting a huge tall sky-scraper sized monster.
-When Victor suggests Nico shrink it, Nico mentions she already used that spell on Mole Man.
+When Victor Mancha suggests Nico Minoru shrink it, Nico mentions she already used that spell on Mole Man.

 Mole Man witnessed the return of the Hulk, which pleased him.
 However, when the Hulk was defeated and his stone ship destroyed, various creatures from planet Sakaar were released into the underground.
 Mole Man trained the alien beasts and led them to attack New York once more.
 However, the creatures were really waiting for the arrival of Hulk's son Skaar.
 During this time, Tyrannus rose to challenge Mole Man's claim and used magic to pervert the aliens so that they could destroy the surface.
 Skaar went into a berserker rage and thus both Tyrannus and Mole Man fled.